Richmond Rugby go looking for back-to-back league wins for the first time since March when they host Coventry on Saturday.

 “That’s the thing we’ve got to learn from the first few games of the season.”

 - 10000Richmond Council will begin a public consultation on changes to council tax ahead of next year’s March budget.
-Following the Liberal Democrats’ triumph in the 2018 local elections, the council has pledged to remove the minimum council tax contribution for Richmond’s poorest residents, a measure which will cost around £400,000.…
+Following the Liberal Democrats’ triumph in this year's local elections, the council has pledged to remove the minimum council tax contribution for Richmond’s poorest residents, at a cost of about £400,000.
+Alongside…

 - 10000Richmond Rugby manager Andy Quigley says his side are capable of beating top of the table Cornish Pirates this weekend despite two successive defeats.
 The London-based side were beaten 28-17 by Doncaster last time out and have lost both games since their win over London Scottish on the opening day.…